 Our preferred time and temperature for sous vide ribeye is 130°F (54°C) for 2 hours.
 This leads to a perfectly even rosy medium-rare finish.
 If you’re in a pinch, reducing the time to an hour will still produce great results.
 You can extend the sous vide time up to 4 hours to further soften the mouth feel while maintaining a steak consistency.
 See reference guide below to adjust the time and temperature to your liking.

-Ribeye Steak Sous Vide Quick Reference Guide
+Ribeye Steak Sous Vide Time and Temperature Chart

 Keep in mind the sear will raise the internal temperature ~3°F.